osisoft/OCS-Docs/Documentation/SequentialDataStore/SDS_Types.md

 ### Supported Units of Measure
 For a list of units of measures that are supported for an SdsTypeProperty, see [Units of measure](xref:unitsOfMeasure#supported-units-of-measure).

-## Working with SdsTypes in .NET framework
+## Work with SdsTypes in .NET framework

 When working in .NET, use the `SdsTypeBuilder` to create SdsTypes.
 The `SdsTypeBuilder` eliminates potential errors that can occur when working with SdsTypes manually.